What Is the Structure of a Case Study?

 Writing a case study usually involves selecting a case, collecting relevant data, analyzing key problems, and presenting structured findings and solutions.
 This workflow keeps research focused and ensures a logical final report.

 Begin by selecting a case with clear scope and available data.
 Gather information from primary sources (interviews, observations, documents) and secondary sources (articles, reports).
 Review and code data to identify patterns and noteworthy facts.
 Draft an outline using a standard case study template or case study outline example that maps sections to collected evidence.
 Write the Introduction and Background, then present Findings with clear citations.
 In the Analysis, apply theoretical concepts or a problem-solving framework to separate symptoms from root causes.
 Develop Recommendations tied to the analysis and evaluate risks, costs, and expected outcomes.
 Finally, craft a concise Conclusion and check the entire document for logical flow, citation accuracy, and formatting consistent with the chosen case study format.
-Using an AI Writer can help refine structure, improve clarity, and ensure consistent formatting across all sections of the case study.
+Using an AI Writing Assistant can help refine structure, improve clarity, and ensure consistent formatting across all sections of the case study.

 How to Analyze Information in a Case Study